Robust Optimization for Strategic Energy Planning

-Long-term planning for energy systems is often based on deterministic economic optimization and unreliable forecasts of fuel prices.
-Usual consequence is a low penetration of renewables and more efficient technologies in favor of fossil alternatives.
+Long-term planning for energy systems is often based on deterministic economic optimization and forecasts of fuel prices.
+When fuel price evolution is underestimated, the consequence is a low penetration of renewables and more efficient technologies in favour of fossil alternatives.
+This work aims at overcoming this issue by assessing the impact of uncertainty on energy planning decisions.
 A classification of uncertainty in energy systems decision-making is performed.
 Robust optimization is then applied to a Mixed-Integer Linear Programming problem, representing the typical trade-offs in energy planning.
-It is shown that in the uncertain domain, investing on more efficient and cleaner technologies can be economically optimal.
+It is shown that in the uncertain domain investing in more efficient and cleaner technologies can be economically optimal.